squareops/terraform-azurerm-vnet/README.md

 | <a name="output_vnet_subnets_name_id"></a> [vnet\_subnets\_name\_id](#output\_vnet\_subnets\_name\_id) | Can be queried subnet-id by subnet name by using lookup(module.vnet.vnet\_subnets\_name\_id, subnet1) |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Contribute & Issue Report

-To report an issue with a project:

-  1. Check the repository's [issue tracker](https://github.com/squareops/terraform-aws-vpc/issues) on GitHub
-  2. Search to check if the issue has already been reported
-  3. If you can't find an answer to your question in the documentation or issue tracker, you can ask a question by creating a new issue.
-Make sure to provide enough context and details.

 ## License

 Apache License, Version 2.0, January 2004 (https://www.apache.org/licenses/LICENSE-2.0)